jacobeisenstein/gt-nlp-class/final-project.md

 - Here is a [pure python implementation](http://honnibal.wordpress.com/2013/12/18/a-simple-fast-algorithm-for-natural-language-dependency-parsing/) of dependency parsing, and here is the implementation for [POS tagging](http://honnibal.wordpress.com/2013/09/11/a-good-part-of-speechpos-tagger-in-about-200-lines-of-python/).
 The only potential problem here is that you might not be able to get the trained models, so you'd have to train them yourselves (and you don't have the data).
 But the models might be out there.

 As with previous bakeoffs, you will submit your predicted parses on the test data, and we will evaluate them.
 You will also submit your code.

+Please use an iPython notebook to show how you have implemented this part of the project.
+Compute your parser accuracy with all features, and also perform ablation tests in which each feature is removed.
+You can compute the POS tags and dependency parses off-line.

 # Freestyle part of the project #